-Longline fisheries play in important role in local and regional economies and communities, and the performance and viability of these fisheries are influenced by a number of variables and factors, such as changes in market forces, ecosystem conditions, socioeconomic factors (see figure 1).
-The goal of this project is to better understand the context of current challenges in the Hawaii and American Samoa longline fisheries, explore how future conditions might impact these fisheries, and consider how to improve the resiliency of longline fisheries into the future.
-Specifically, this project is designed to achieve the following objectives.
+Longline fisheries play in important role in Hawaii and American Samoa economies and fishing communities.
+The viability of these fisheries is influenced by a number of variables and factors, such as changes in market forces, ecosystem conditions, socioeconomic factors (see figure 1).
+The goal of this project is to better understand the context of current challenges in the Hawaii and American Samoa longline fisheries, explore how future conditions might impact these fisheries, and consider how to improve the viability of longline fisheries into the future.

-1. Engage in collaborative dialogue with the Hawaii and American Samoa fishing industries and communities to better understand current and anticipated challenges and articulate a long-term vision for viable and resilient longline fisheries.
+This project is designed to achieve the following objectives.

-- Utilize a structured process to explore potential future scenarios and examine how resource sustainability, fishery performance, and management and governance strategies will be affected. - Support the Hawaii and American Samoa longline fishing industries and communities in considering how to respond to current challenges and potential vulnerabilities and adapt to changing conditions. - Consider tools and strategies that the Council and its management partners can use to support productive longline fisheries and adapt to future conditions in order to continue meeting fishery management objectives.
+- Engage the Hawaii and American Samoa fishing industries and communities to better understand current and anticipated challenges and articulate a long-term vision for viable and resilient longline fisheries. - 2.
+Utilize a structured process to explore potential future scenarios and examine how resource sustainability, fishery performance, and management and governance strategies may be affected. - 3.
+Support the Hawaii and American Samoa longline fishing industries and communities in considering how to respond to current challenges and potential vulnerabilities and adapt to a changing and uncertain future. - 4.
+Consider tools and strategies that the Council and its management partners can use to support robust longline fisheries and adapt to a range of potential future conditions in order to continue meeting fishery management objectives